Symmetry as a shadow of topological order and a derivation of topological holographic principle: A 1 d d bosonic quantum system with symmetry

 \end{enumerate} We remark that, in general, the operators in the string may not commute and the order of the operator product will be important in that case.
 Here we adopted a convention that in string operator $O_{\mathrm{str}_{ij}}$, the operators near $i$ appear on the left side of the operators near $j$.

 In terms of t-patch operators, algebra of local symmetric operators takes the following form (only important operator relations are listed)

 Eqn. (\ref{OA1dZ2a}) and (\ref{OA1dZ2b}) describe the fusion of string operators (see Fig. \ref{OAstring}a).
 The commutator between the two kinds of string operators depends on their relative positions.
 If one string straddles the boundary of the other string, such as $i< k < j< l$ as in Fig. \ref{OAstring}b, commutator has a non-trivial phase.
-Otherwise (see Fig. \ref{OAstring}c), the string operators commute, which ensure the string operators to be t-patch operators.
-In Section \ref{z2all}, we will discussion the full algebra of t-patch operators in more detail.
+Otherwise (see Fig. \ref{OAstring}c), the string operators commute, which ensure the string operators are indeed \emph{transparent} patch (t-patch) operators.
+All such "non-straddling" orderings of $ i,j,k,l $ are understood to be captured in \eqn{OA1dZ2d}.
+In Section \ref{z2all}, we will discuss the full algebra of extended t-patch operators in more detail.